 - 1 dissertation maintenance fee of $15, payable by check made out to “Princeton University Library” or exact cash

-- 1 original and 1 copy of FPO form signed by Chair of FPO or Committee or DGS.
+- FPO form signed by Chair of FPO or Committee or DGS.
 (Anna V. will give to candidate after defense.)

 - If you have requested an embargo, you must provide written documentation of approval from the Graduate School (email confirmation from the Associate Dean for Academic Affairs).